sarahciston/codingcare/posts/0critintro.md

 >Code Collective is a distinctive community of practice and pedagogical space that welcomes and supports many kinds of learners.
 For almost five years, this diverse hack lab has hosted workshops and hybrid-format meetings, while growing and shifting to meet the needs of our community—from pandemic support to alumni programming.
 The Collective unites students who may have zero technical experience with those who have lots—and values their experiences equally, with the mantra: "We all have something to teach each other."
 Through the Collective’s intimidation-free, learner-led, process-oriented approach, it theorizes and models caring community building and innovative university lab space, plus non-academic community workshops that can create knowledge transfer across disciplinary and social strata of all kinds.
 *I have adapted this format to guest faculty roles and workshops at Ars Electronica, Transmediale, Mozilla Festival, Salzburg International Summer Academy of Fine Arts, and elsewhere.*

+*Coding.Care* offers alternatives through creative-critical coding, using care-driven, community-building practices.
+It focuses on Creative Code Collective, the student organization I founded in early 2019 for emerging media artists, activists, writers, makers, and not-yet-engineers to think critically with code in an inclusive, interdisciplinary space.
+I wanted to create the adaptable, encouraging community I had needed when I was first struggling to learn to program as a writer trying to make electronic literature.

+Here, we see creative-critical code as a holistic community practice.
+This guidebook looks at a variety of the strategies, platforms, and tools we have explored and developed.
+It discusses how practices in the Collective—including project-oriented skillbuilding, co-teaching/co-learning, and snacks (always snacks)—embody its <span class="purple">guiding values, such as "scrappy artistic strategies not perfect code" and "collaboration not competition."</span> It also discusses some snags and lessons learned from our efforts building the now 3+ years-old community, like how our practices evolved through the shift to online platforms during the pandemic and the subsequent shift to hybrid collaborations.
+It draws on existing methods from Critical Code Studies and Intersectional queer, feminist, anti-ableist, and anti-racist theory; and it makes connections to similar organizations like Creative Code Berlin, Varia, and p5.js.

+In terms of impact, the guide addresses the ways students report these values and practices have shaped them as emerging makers and thinkers.
+Personally, even beyond my experiences as facilitator, I have found this community to be the strongest influence on my work. <span class="purple">Creative Code Collective has become a joyful space for creative risk-taking that nourishes my own practice.</span>

+In sum, Creative Code Collective positions itself within an <span class="purple">ethics of coding care</span>—grounded in shared embodied knowledge, embedded co-creation, and programming with and for community.
+It tenderly proclaims: "We all have something to teach each other."
+Coding is now an essential literacy, but this guidebook calls for reaching beyond the limited literacy offered by the STEM–paradigm that supposedly "anyone can join."
+Rather, Coding.Care reimagines technoculture as truly being for anyone—to understand, impact, and intervene in.

 LEARNING GOALS: Through Coding Care, understand how to